 Usually, the iron level in mothers is low after labor as soon-to-be-mama needs iron to rebuild and nourish her body after birth.
 So the baby doesn’t get enough iron during breastfeeding.

-Delayed clamping of the umblical cord naturally supplies the baby with extra iron, which is excellent, as iron plays a vital role in the proper development of infants.
+Delayed clamping of the umbilical cord naturally supplies the baby with extra iron, which is excellent, as iron plays a vital role in the proper development of infants.

-It effectively fills iron stores for several first months (upto six) of the baby’s life.
-In the case baby is not getting enough iron, may get anemic as early as four months of baby life.
+It effectively fills iron stores for several first months (up to six) of the baby’s life.
+In this case, the baby is not getting enough iron and may get anemic as early as four months of the baby’s life.

-2. Umblical Cord Clamiping delay improves placenta delivery.
+2. Umbilical Cord Clamping delay improves placenta delivery.

 Along with providing significant benefits to your baby, delayed cord clamping may also reduce the chances of complications during placenta delivery.
 Trust me; your placenta will thank you for it!